-When we look at the context the first thing we notice is that this oracle that Balaam is speaking is coming from the impetus of the Spirit of God.
+The first thing we notice in the broader context is that this oracle is coming from the impetus of the Spirit of God (Num 24:2).
 Balaam, willing or not, is speaking the words of God.
-We’ll take that into consideration as we read on.
+That’s very important and we’ll take that into consideration as we read on.

 The next thing we notice is that there’s an interesting repetition going on in this text.
-Let me quote the text from above, this time starting from the beginning of the oracle and now I’ll also split it into strophes and number them.
+Let me quote the text from above, this time from the ESV and starting from the beginning of the oracle (24:3).
+I’ll also split it into stichs (line segments) and number them.

 (1) The oracle of Balaam the son of Beor,